jadecobra/python_tdd_exercises/source/sleep_duration.rst

     help("00:00"),
    )

-  the terminal outputs documentation for the string, I scroll through reading through the descriptions for each :doc:`method <functions>` until I see one that looks like it can solve the problem
+  the terminal shows documentation for the string, I scroll through reading through the descriptions for each :doc:`method <functions>` until I see one that looks like it can solve the problem

   .. code-block:: python